docker/compose/docs/reference/compose_ps.md

 ### <a name="status"></a> Filter containers by status (--status)

 Use the `--status` flag to filter the list of containers by status.
-For example, to show only containers that are running, or only containers that have exited:
+For example, to show only containers that are running or only containers that have exited:

 ```console
 $ docker compose ps --status=running